-While we intend to continue to devote resources to increase sales of ourShotSpotter SecureCampus, ShotSpotter SiteSecure solutions, and ShotSpotter Missions, we expect that revenues from our ShotSpotter Flex solution will continue to comprise a substantial majority of our revenues going forward.
+While we intend to continue to devote resources to increase sales of ourShotSpotter SecureCampus, ShotSpotter SiteSecure solutions, ShotSpotter Labs and ShotSpotter Missions, we expect that revenues from our ShotSpotter Flex solution will continue to comprise a substantial majority of our revenues going forwardShotSpotter Labs projects are generally conducted in coordination with a sponsoring charitable organization.
+These projects may or may not be revenue-producing.
+When they are revenue-producing, they will generally be sold on a cost-plus basis.
+As such, ShotSpotter Labs projects will normally produce gross margins significantly lower than our Flex solutions.